 Students who live off campus as commuter students can still find their place at Nebraska Wesleyan.
 There are a number of organizations and services that commuter students can use.

-Exclusively for first-year commuter students, the Connections to Campus Program will affiliate each first-year commuter student with a specific residence hall floor.
+Exclusively for first-year commuter students, the Connecting to Campus Program will affiliate each first-year commuter student with a specific residence hall floor.
 You will be issued a fob, providing access to that building and are encouraged to use the corresponding lounges and computer labs.
 You will also be invited to participate in floor activities.
-In effect, you will become an ex-officio resident of the floor.
-If a first year student would like to be affiliated with a particular floor, they may contact the Residential Education Office at 465-7579 or firstname.lastname@example.org to make those arrangements.
+If a first year student would like to be affiliated with a particular floor, they may contact the Residential Education Office at 402.465.7579 or bsestak [at] nebrwesleyan.edu to make those arrangements.

 There are a number of locations on campus that provide a comfortable oasis for commuter students.

-- First and foremost is the NWU Coffee House located in the lower level of the Story Student Center.
+- The Archway Cafe (also known as the NWU Coffee House) located in the lower level of the Story Student Center.

 - Additional lounges, providing comfortable places for students to study or just hang out, are also located in Great Hall, Smith-Curtis, Weary Center and most academic buildings.

 Where can I store my stuff?
 Free lockers are available around the corner from the Mail Center in Smith-Curtis where you will pick up your campus mail and also inside the main entrance of Cochrane-Woods Library.

 - Stop in the Sodexo Office located in the Prairie Point Dining Center in the Story Student Center dining hall to purchase munch money for discount meals.
 Commuter students may also purchase a meal plan in the Residential Education Office in Centennial Hall.
 Check out the Dining Services online.

 - Vending machines are in the walkway between Olin Hall and Smith-Curtis, behind the Archway Cafe in the Student Center and in other buildings throughout campus.

-- The Coffee House is located in the lower level of the Story Student Center.
+- The Archway Cafe is located in the lower level of the Story Student Center.

 - Check out the Involvement Fair during the first week of the fall semester or second week of spring semester.